noahjrc/Spell_Quest/README.md

   Code files
   Pixel Adventure Textures from the Unity asset store Sound Files from the Unity asset store
-  Word sound files from text-to-speech mp3 downloaded
+  Word sound files from text-to-speech MP3 downloaded Attach necessary files to object in Unity